shamli1997/Serverless-Data-Analysis-Platform/README.md

-# Project 2: Serverless Data Analysis Platform
+# Serverless Data Analysis Platform

 ## Overview

-Project 2 revolves around crafting a cutting-edge serverless data analysis platform.
+This project revolves around crafting a cutting-edge serverless data analysis platform.
 This platform empowers Lambda functions to access and analyze data from both a public RDS database and a private RDS database, with the results elegantly stored in an S3 bucket.

 ## Key Components